andrewsolis/cs401/docs/unit01/class_intro.rst

 **ABET Program Criteria Achieved:**

-Program criteria are unique to each degree program and are to be compiled from the program criteria given for each degree program and listed in table format below.
-The faculty should check which of the program criteria are achieved in the course.
+:red:`Program criteria are unique to each degree program and are to be compiled from the program criteria given for each degree program and listed in table format below.
+The faculty should check which of the program criteria are achieved in the course.`

 .. list-table::
    :widths: 30 5 30 5 30 5